I will explore the potential risks of exposure to two members of a family of man-made chemicals called PFAS.

 Impacts of PFOA and PFOS Regulation on Industry and the Environment

 Regulation of PFOA and PFOS has significantly affected industries that use these chemicals.
 Examples include the manufacturing of non-stick coatings and firefighting foams.
-However, using alternative chemicals and technologies has led to the development of safer and more sustainable products.
+However, using alternative chemicals and technologies has led to developing safer and more sustainable products.
 The regulation of PFOA and PFOS has also reduced environmental contamination and improved human health outcomes.

 Alternatives to PFOA and PFOS